Installation

 Your original app.tss file is backed up in _app.tss.
 You can use this file to add, delete, or update any of your original styles.

-Every time purgetss runs, it will copy the content of _app.tss to app.tss.
+Every time purgetss runs, it copies the content of _app.tss to app.tss.

 /* Created by César Estrada */